Frequently Asked Questions

 What are my options once I have joined as a police officer?

-In the final year of either programme you will work in one of three core policing roles, response policing, community policing or conducting investigations, where the learning is more tailored to those areas.
+In the final year of the programme you will work in one of three core policing roles, response policing, community policing or conducting investigations, where the learning is more tailored to those areas.

 However, once you have successfully completed your probationary period and have been confirmed in post as a Police Constable, you will have the option to look for promotion or specialise in areas such as serious crime investigation, roads policing, operations, etc. in the same way as any other serving police officer.
 Policing really does offer you career opportunities that very few other jobs do.

-What will the qualification be at the end of the apprenticeship or degree holder programme?
+What will the qualification be at the end of the apprenticeship programme?

 After successfully completing your apprenticeship you will be awarded a Bachelor of Arts Degree in Professional Policing Practice.